apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Specifies the command line to be executed inside the container.
-The working directory for this command
+<p>Command is the command line to execute inside the container, the working directory for the
-is the root (&lsquo;/&rsquo;) of the container&rsquo;s filesystem.
-The command is directly executed and not run inside a shell, hence traditional shell instructions (&lsquo;|&rsquo;, etc) are not applicable.
-To use a shell, it needs to be explicitly invoked.</p>
+command  is root (&lsquo;/&rsquo;) in the container&rsquo;s filesystem.
+The command is simply exec&rsquo;d, it is not run inside a shell, so traditional shell instructions (&lsquo;|&rsquo;, etc) won&rsquo;t work.
+To use a shell, you need to explicitly call out to that shell.
-<p>An exit status of 0 is interpreted as live/healthy, while a non-zero status indicates unhealthy.</p>
+Exit status of 0 is treated as live/healthy and non-zero is unhealthy.</p>
 </td>
 </tr>
 <tr>